broadly/caching-map/REAMDE.md

-# LRU cache based on ES6 Map
+# LRU cache for ES6

 An [LRU cache](http://www.cs.uml.edu/~jlu1/doc/codes/lruCache.html) that implements the same interface as [ES6